sajidhamdard/learnjavascript/notes/Hindi/51-OOPs.md

 ```

 In this example, we first call the `filter()` method on the `numbers` array to filter out all the even numbers, which returns a new array containing only the odd numbers.
 Then, we call the `map()` method on this filtered array to square each remaining number, which returns another new array with the squared numbers.
 Finally, we call the `reduce()` method on this mapped array to get their sum, which is stored in the `result` variable.

-Overall, chaining methods in JavaScript can help simplify your code by allowing you to perform multiple operations on the same object in a single line.